Myanmar: Chinese Development Finance Profile, 2000-2022

 Abstract

-This country profile of Myanmar provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing to Myanmar between 2000 and 2022.
+This country profile provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing in Myanmar from 2000 to 2022.
 It includes granular information on key trends in China’s loan and grant-financed commitments, its lending portfolio, ESG risks in its infrastructure projects, and contractual safeguards adoption and implementation.

-Between 2000 and 2022, China has directed $15.2 billion in loan and grant-financed commitments and 470 projects to the Republic of the Union of Myanmar.
-China channeled to bulk of its aid and non-concessional loan commitments to Myanmar in 2010, when China committed a total of $5.6 billion in official sector financing for mostly big-ticket infrastructure projects—such as the Myingyan No. 1 Steel Mill Construction Project, the Myanmar-China Oil Pipeline, and the Letpadaung Copper Mine
+From 2000 to 2022, China directed $15.2 billion in loan and grant-financed commitments for 470 projects in Myanmar.
+Beijing channeled to bulk of its aid and non-concessional loan commitments to Myanmar in 2010, when China committed a total of $5.6 billion in official sector financing for mostly big-ticket infrastructure projects—such as the Myingyan No. 1 Steel Mill Construction Project, the Myanmar-China Oil Pipeline, and the Letpadaung Copper Mine.